-My Fave Off-White Cream Paint Colour – Creamy
+My Fave Off-White Cream Paint Colour: SW Creamy

-I always get a giggle when my E-design clients say that they love cream, but don’t love yellow.
-Why is that so funny?
-Well, because a) I’m easily amused when I’ve had 2 glasses of wine and b) because, without yellow – there is no cream!
+I always get a giggle when my E-design clients say they love cream, but don’t love yellow.
+Why is that funny?
+Well, because a) I’m easily amused when I’ve had two glasses of wine and b) because without yellow – there is no cream!

 Creamy behind the mirror and on the wall in the reflection

-The basic idea behind cream is that you start out with a light yellow paint colour and you add a neutral base to it, like beige/black/gray.
-Once you start doing that, your ‘yellow’ turns into a cream.
-The more neutral you mix into it, the less yellow it gets until you eventually have beige or greige.
+The basic idea behind cream is that you start with a light yellow paint colour and add a neutral to it, like beige/black/gray.
+Once you do that, your ‘yellow’ turns into a cream.
+The more neutral you mix in, the less yellow it gets until you eventually have beige or greige.
 You’ll also find creams with notes of orange, red or green in them, adding more layers of flexibility.

 Now, if you’ve read my colour review on BM Gentle Cream, you’ll have learned about a ‘heavy cream’ – a cream that is not ‘fresh and light’, but has a bit of weight to it.
-You might have also explored my review of BM Ballet White, which is on the very EDGE of cream/beige/greige.
-So today, we’re going to talk about a DIFFERENT type of cream – one on the lighter, fresher end of the scale – Sherwin Williams Creamy.
+You might have also explored my review of BM Ballet White, which is an epic blend of cream/beige/gray.
+So today, we’re going to talk about a DIFFERENT type of cream, one on the lighter, fresher end of things – Sherwin Williams Creamy.

-South facing light is a warm, yellow light.
+South-facing light is a warm, yellow light.
 This light will enhance warm colours, bringing out their glorious warmth.
-So, when you put Creamy in a south facing room, you can expect that creamy yellow warmth to rise UP and become more noticeable.
-You may find a similar effect in the afternoon in a west facing room.
+So, when you put Creamy in a south-facing room, you can expect the creamy yellow warmth to rise UP and become more noticeable.
+You may see a similar effect in the afternoon in a west-facing room.

 The same thing will happen in the evening if you have warm bulbs in your fixtures, as shown below.

-I LOVE Creamy in a north facing space, I feel like that’s where it’s at its very best.
+I LOVE Creamy in a north-facing space, I think that’s where it’s at its very best.
 Northern light is a gray light with a blue cast.
-This light calms Creamy right down, so it acts like a soft, subtle warm – almost not creamy colour.
+This cool natural light calms Creamy right down, so it acts like a soft, subtle, warm – almost not creamy colour.
 There is still residual warmth in it, but it’s not noticeably ‘yellow’.
-(You may find a similar effect in an east facing room).
+(You may see a similar effect in an east-facing room).

 Shown here with BM Cloud White trim

-And take a moment to look at those last 2 photos.
+Take a moment to look at those last two photos.
 Same area, but the top photo is in the evening and the bottom photo is in the daytime – just shows you how much colour changes throughout the day!

 Well, I’ve said it before, and because I like to hear myself talk, I’ll say it again…

-‘If you have a dark room, there is no paint colour that will save you’ – Moi
+‘If you have a dark room and not enough artificial or natural light, there is no paint colour that will save you’ – Moi

-You need to improve your interior lighting before you can find a paint colour that will work.
+You need to improve your interior lighting before you pick a paint colour.
 Sure, Creamy will ‘help’ and might reflect a bit of the minimal natural or artificial light it’s given, but don’t expect it to work wonders if it’s not GIVEN enough light.

 Well, with that killer high LRV, you can totally expect Creamy to wash-out on a well-lit wall – particularly at the height of day with direct sunlight on it.
 In a ‘generally’ bright room, it will hold itself as a soft warm white/off-white as long as it has some white (trim/cabinets) to contrast with.

 This is where you want to be careful.
 Whereas Creamy is gorgeous on walls, it’s a tougher sell on the trim.
-Because it has that creamy warmth, it’s a harder one to partner up with paint colours on the walls compared to more flexible whites and off-whites.
+Because it has a slightly stronger creamy warmth, it’s a hard one to partner up with paint colours on the walls compared to more flexible whites and off-whites.